Skip to main content

 You can build custom indexers using the IOTA micro-data ingestion framework.
 To create an indexer, you subscribe to a checkpoint stream with full checkpoint content.
 This stream can be one of the publicly available streams from IOTA, one that you set up in your local environment, or a combination of the two.

-Establishing a custom indexer helps improve latency, allows pruning the data of your IOTA Full node, and provides efficient assemblage of checkpoint data.
+Establishing a custom indexer helps improve latency, allows pruning the data of your IOTA full node, and provides efficient assemblage of checkpoint data.

 Interface and Data Format